-The sequencing run can be monitored from the Sequencing screen or remotely using the Sequencing Analysis Viewer (SAV).
-This optional application is available for download from the Illumina website.
+- BaseSpace Sequence Hub. - ▶ The instrument, using the Sequencing screen. - Remotely, using the Sequencing Analysis Viewer (SAV).
+This optional application is available for download from the Illumina website. - Remotely, using Local Run Manager.

 After the sequencing run is complete, perform an instrument wash.